numericly/meteor-litematic-superprinter/README.md

 ## How to use

+For 1.21+ use fork of litematica maintaind by [sakura-ryoko](https://github.com/sakura-ryoko)

-Just have the layers render and the items in your inventory and turn it on
+Stand in range of the schematic and have the correct items in your inventory

-Use 1.5 blocks per second on default paper for maximum efficiency
+_Use 1.5 blocks per second on a default paper server for maximum efficiency_

-### How it works
+## How it works

 This mod simulates the block state after placing and will match the following block properties